TBMCPlugins/Movecraft-3/src/main/resources/types/TBMCSpecials/BigAirskiffReadMe.txt

 At least 2.5% of the total blocks are Redstone Blocks for the engines.
 At least 2.5% of the total blocks are Furnaces to power the engines.

-No more than 2% of the total blocks are chests and trapped chests, combined.
+No more than 4 of the total blocks are chests and trapped chests, combined.
-No more than 5% of the total blocks are dispensers, hoppers, and droppers combined.
+No more than 6% of the total blocks are dispensers and hoppers combined.
 No more than 1% of the total blocks are anvils.
 No more than 1% of the total blocks are obsidian.
 No more than 1% of the total blocks are water.

-If the craft takes >1% damage to its flyblocks or >40% damage overall, it will sink to the ground and crash.
+If the craft takes >1% damage to its flyblocks or >2% damage overall, it will sink to the ground and crash.